adamgian/minify-selectors/README.md

 ## Usage

 > **Please note:**
-minify-selectors only supports regular CSS, HTML and JS files. minify-selectors should be one of the final steps in your build process — SASS/SCSS, LESS, Typescript, JQuery, Handlebars, etc. should be compiled or transpiled first into its respective vanilla form.
+minify-selectors only supports regular CSS, HTML, JS and SVG files.
+SASS/SCSS, LESS, TypeScript, JQuery, Handlebars, etc. should be compiled or transpiled first into its respective vanilla form.

 ### Via npm and npm scripts